 Overview of CMT Reading Materials

-Update 21 August 2017: The CMT Association has published books that cater to CMT examination preparation (as listed above).
+Update 21 August 2017: The CMT Association has published books that cater to CMT examination preparation.

 Hence, the reading list below does not apply directly to the CMT examinations now.